steatgolf/Kubernetes-GitOps/README.md

 ## Overview

-This project leverages a modern cloud-native technology stack to provision and manage the infrastructure required to run our application.
+This project leverages a modern cloud-native technology stack to provision and manage the infrastructure required to run nginx web application.
 We utilize Terraform for Infrastructure as Code (IaC), Kubernetes as the container orchestration platform, Helm as the Kubernetes package manager, Nginx Ingress as the entry point for external traffic and ArgoCD for automate the deployment and lifecycle management.

 This README provides an overview of the technologies used, the project structure, and instructions for setting up and managing the infrastructure.